mumanchu/AS7331UVSensor/README.md

 ## AS7331UVSensor Class Reference

 Full details of each method can be read from the associated comments in the source code in `AS7331UVSensor.h`.
 The descriptions are not duplicated here.

+If you add `#define DEBUG` before `#include "AS7331UVSensor.h"`, then additional debug code is generated which outputs error messages to `Serial`.
+Patch out `#define DEBUG` for the release version.

+Most methods return `true` on success, or `false` if there's an invalid parameter or communications error, with a message sent to the `Serial` log.
+Data is usually returned via parameter pointers.
+This ensures that the program does not continue running blindly if there's a serious error.
+Many libraries seem to ignore runtime errors, but some use a global error flag (which may be better...)

+In the unlikely event that you need to access an instance of this class from more than one `.cpp` file, split `AS7331UVSensor.h` into two files, one with the class definition (.h) and one with the code (.cpp).

 ```cpp
 class AS7331UVSensor